-Along with a number of unique attributes, country of Japan is also known as an Island Nation.
-Other than abundant small isles, four major islands of Honshu, Kyushu, Hokkaido and Shikoku forms the 'Nippon' or Japanese Islands .
+Along with a number of unique attributes, the country of Japan is also known as an Island Nation.
+Other than abundant small isles, four major islands of Honshu, Kyushu, Hokkaido, and Shikoku form the ‘Nippon’ or Japanese Islands.
 The strategic location in the North Pacific Ocean has made the Japanese islands an important archipelago.

-Japan's distance from the Asian continent is near about 125 miles.
-These islands of Japan pervades approximately 380,500 square kilometers of area.
+Japan’s distance from the Asian continent is about 125 miles.
+These islands of Japan pervade approximately 380,500 square kilometers of area.

-Few of the extensive range of small isles of Japan are as following:
+Few of the extensive range of small isles in Japan are as follows:

 - Daikon Island

 - Ogasawara Islands